-2 Mr X and Ms Y's first daughter (name not provided) was born in Australia in January 2014 and has been in detention for less than two years.
-She is not subject to reporting under s 486N.
+2 Mr X and Ms Y's second child (name and gender not provided) was born in Australia in December 2013 and was in detention for less than two years.
+The child is not subject to reporting under s 486N.